What Is the Principle of Least Privilege?

 What are some examples of POLP Access Controls?

-The specifics of instituting POLP will vary from organization to organization, but there are four principles of least privilege account types that will cover the needs of most businesses.
+The specifics of instituting POLP will vary from organisation to organisation, but there are four principles of least privilege account types that will cover the needs of most businesses.

 1. Group and Team-Based Access